-In determining an appropriate communication, DPS will take into account several factors, including, but not limited to, the building or segment of the population threatened, the nature of the threat, and the credibility of the information.
-When determining which segment or segments will receive the notification, DPS will take into account if the emergency is contained to a specific location that will not affect the rest of the campus (off-campus vs. on campus) or if it is relegated to a specific campus (Main Campus vs.
+In determining an appropriate communication, DPS will consider several factors, including, but not limited to, the building or segment of the population threatened, the nature of the threat, and the credibility of the information.
+When determining which segment or segments will receive the notification, DPS will consider if the emergency is contained to a specific location that will not affect the rest of the campus (off-campus vs. on campus) or if it is relegated to a specific campus (Main Campus vs.